tlha252/MSH-Shell/README.md

 # MSH-Shell

-General Description of Project:
+    Description of Project:
-	The goal of this program was to write a shell in C++ that allows users to interactively execute Unix programs.
+        The goal of this program is to write a shell in C++ that allows users to interactively execute Unix programs.
 My Shell (msh) reads in commands typed by the user into a vector<string> that tokenizes the input in order to dilleniate each element of input.
 Each token is passed to corresponding conditional statements that determines what was asked of the shell (either control commands or built in commands).
 If the user selects one of the program control commands, fork() and execvp() are utilized to create copies of the shell process and allows a child process to execute the passed program while the parent continues the process of the shell itself.
 If one of the built-in commands are selected msh modifies local variables within the cpp such as: the printed prompt, stored variables , and list of running processes to execute the specifications of said command. msh continues to ask for user input until done is selected and returns with the specified parameter.

     Files Included:
 	    msh.cpp